Karbovanets/docs/simplewallet-json-rpc.md

  http://localhost:32348/json_rpc

-*Note.* It is also possible to run JSON RPC API server in GUI Wallet Classic.
+**Note.** It is also possible to run JSON RPC API server in GUI Wallet Classic.
 To do so, in the menu select "Wallet RPC interface" and check "Run Wallet RPC interface".
-There you can set URL and port where wallet should listen, as well as set authorisation if needed.
+Also, there you can set URL and port where wallet should listen, as well as authorisation if needed.

 ## Available commands ##